Mind of a Monster: New Rules on Nuclear Weapons

-The Pentagon put a report about nukes on their website, then quickly pulled it off.
-It exposes the new rules for using nukes in war.
+The Pentagon put a sensitive report on their website, then quickly pulled it off.
+It revealed new rules on nuclear weapons in war.
 They are worryingly lax.

 On the 17th of January 1961, President Eisenhower gave his farewell speech to the nation.